The Rizzler: Career

 On April 6, 2025, Joseph threw out the ceremonial first pitch of a New York Mets baseball game.
-On July 12, at the All In wresting event, he appeared in the corner of A.J. and The Conglomeration (Kyle O'Reilly, Hologram, and Tomohiro Ishii) during their eight-man tag team match against Don Callis Family (Hechicero, Lance Archer, Rocky Romero, and Trent Beretta).
+On July 12, at the All In wrestling event, he appeared in the corner of A.J. and The Conglomeration (Kyle O'Reilly, Hologram, and Tomohiro Ishii) during their eight-man tag team match against Don Callis Family (Hechicero, Lance Archer, Rocky Romero, and Trent Beretta).

-In July 2025, the fast-food restaurant chain Hardee's aired a commercial featuring Joseph and country singer Ashley Cooke.
+In July, the fast-food restaurant chain Hardee's aired a commercial featuring Joseph and country singer Ashley Cooke.
+In October, Joseph served as the ring bearer in a wedding hosted by financial technology company Ramp.

+In August, the beverage company Arizona announced the creation of a new drink flavor "Rizzler Berry", featuring Joseph on the 23oz can.
+It was released later that year.